 Applying for an Allotment

-If you are interested in renting an allotment and to be added to one of your allotment waiting lists, please email email@example.com.
+If you are interested in renting an allotment and to be added to one of your allotment waiting list(s) you can print out an application form and post back to the office or drop it in.
+You can email our Allotments team on email@example.com for any further questions.

 Things to consider before taking on an allotment